Nigeria / Entry requirements

-Due to differences in the Nigeria and UK education systems, applicants who have completed the WASSCE will need to successfully complete a University-recognised foundation programme before joining an undergraduate course.
+Due to differences in the Nigerian and UK education systems, applicants who have completed the WASSCE will need to successfully complete a University-recognised foundation programme before joining an undergraduate course.

 Applicants to Faculty of Science and Engineering

-Students with high grades in the West African Senior Secondary School Certificate Examination (WASSCE) would be considered for the University’s Science and Engineering with an integrated foundation year programme.
-The minimum requirements are as follows:
+Students with high grades in the West African Senior Secondary School Certificate Examination (WASSCE) (including Mathematics and Physics) would be considered for the University’s Science and Engineering with an integrated foundation year programme.

 Applications for the University’s Biosciences with a foundation year programme would be considered following completion of the SSCE on a case by case basis.

 Students who have achieved five passes in Senior Secondary School Certificate Examination (SSCE) at Grade B3 or higher would be considered for the foundation programmes run in partnership with the University by INTO Manchester.
 Subject-specific requirements may also apply.

 The University is a member of the Northern Consortium (NCUK).
 NCUK offers an International Foundation Year in Abuja, Lagos and Port Harcourt.

 Students who have completed the International Foundation Year programme and have achieved the required academic standard will be considered for undergraduate programmes.

 For information on studying for a foundation in Nigeria, see NCUK in Nigeria.